Who can become a Peer in Peerage of Science?

 If so many scientists can see my unpublished manuscript, isn't there a greater risk of my results getting stolen?

-No, the risk is smaller than in the current system!
+No, the risk is smaller than in the traditional system!
 Think about it: if a large number of scientists in your field (including many journal editors) have witnessed a result sent to Peerage of Science, it is very difficult for anyone to even submit, let alone publish, that result as their own without many people noticing.
 This is one of the reasons why, for example in physics and mathematics, most results are sent to pre-print servers like arXiv.org before they are sent to peer review.
 Peerage of Science achieves similar protection without having to publish your un-reviewed manuscript under your name.
 Authors also have the option of explicitly excluding up to ten Peers from seeing the manuscript.
 In addition, Peerage of Science does log all activities, facilitating investigation of any suspected scientific misconduct.

 Will anonymity and free choice encourage people to write purposefully biased reviews to support or attack a manuscript?